-We will utilize Title I, small group instruction, regular summative assessments, along with our core instruction and targeted intervention.
-The classroom teacher along with Title I teacher will be responsible for ensuring these goals are met.
+The District will utilize Title I, more individual instruction time, Special Ed. services, summer school, small group instruction, and a new Math curriculum that was implemented this year.
+The classroom teacher along with the Title I teacher will be responsible for ensuring these goals are met.

-ELA Goal Strategies, Actions, Timelines, and
+ELA Goal Strategies, Actions, Timelines, and Assignments

-We will utilize Title I, small group instruction, regular summative assessments, along with our core instruction and targeted intervention.
-The classroom teacher along with Title I teacher will be responsible for ensuring these goals are met.
+The District will utilize Title I, more individual instruction time, Special Ed. services, summer school, small group instruction, and a new ELA curriculum which will be implemented this year.
+The classroom teacher along with the Title I teacher will be responsible for ensuring these goals are met.

-Other Goal (For example, SEL, Mental Health, Graduation Rates, Recruitment/Retention, Professional Development, Community and Family Engagement, etc.) Strategies, Actions, Timelines, and Assignments
+Other Goal (For example, SEL, Mental Health, Graduation Rates, Recruitment/Retention, Professional Development, Community and Family Engagement, etc.) Strategies, Actions, Timelines, and Assignments that apply.

-For which of the following student groups do you have a distinct Math goal?
-Choose all that

-app ly.

-American Indian or Alaska Native
+- American Indian or Alaska Native

-Black or African American
+- Black or African American

-Hispanic
+- Hispanic

-MultiRacial
+- MultiRacial

-White
+- White

-Free and Reduced Lunch
+- Free and Reduced Lunch

-Homeless
+- Homeless

-Students with Disabilities
+- Students with Disabilities

+- None